 Bamboo plants are not destroyed from the roots while harvesting.
 The growth gets cut so that the plant can grow again.

-While the mechanical process of bamboo is environmental friendly, the chemical process adds some toxic chemicals to the bamboo pulp to process it.
+While the mechanical process of bamboo is environmentally friendly, the chemical process adds some toxic chemicals to the bamboo pulp to process it.